Shreya-og/Social-media-profile/README.md

-# Frontend Mentor - Social links profile solution
+# Social links profile landing page

-This is a solution to the [Social links profile challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/social-links-profile-UG32l9m6dQ).
-This is a simple responsive "Social Links Profile Card" built using HTML and CSS.
+This is a simple responsive "Social Links Profile Card" landing page built using HTML and CSS.

 # Preview